 Gas stations may not seem like breeding grounds for thieves.
 After all, patrons are rarely more than a few feet from their cars.
 When pumping gas, however, drivers are often distracted by their phones, television monitors or just the increasing numbers on the gas pump.
 They may also step away from their vehicles to pay for gas or goods inside the station.
 All this time, their car doors usually remain unlocked, providing thieves with a window to strike.

 If a criminal spots a valuable item inside the vehicle, all they have to do is drive up next to the car, open the door, grab the item and quickly drive off.
 Thieves have also been known to jump in the driver’s seat and steal the car itself.
 All said, a criminal can pull off a heist in the matter of seconds.

 Gas Station Safety Tips

-Taking simple precautions can go a long way in minimizing your risk of danger at a gas station.
-Here are some helpful tips:
+Taking simple precautions can go a long way to minimize your risk of danger at a gas station.
+Here are some helpful tips.

 - Whenever possible, use gas stations that are well-lit, located in busy areas and have surveillance cameras.
 If you’re in unfamiliar territory, begin looking for a station sooner rather than later.
 This will provide you with the opportunity to skip ones that look unsafe, rather than being forced to stop because you’re nearly out of gas.